raghebbenhamouda/CloudCertNotes/README.md

     - Publish to platform endpoint
     - Works with most notification systems

+## SNS Security

+- same as SQS

+## SNS – Message Filtering

+- JSON policy used to filter messages sent to SNS topic’s subscriptions
+- If a subscription doesn’t have a filter policy, it receives every message

+## SNS – FIFO Topic

+- Similar features as SQS FIFO:
+    - Ordering by Message Group ID (all messages in the same group are ordered)
+    - Deduplication using a Deduplication ID or Content Based Deduplication
+- **Can only have SQS FIFO queues as subscribers**

 ## SNS/SQS Fan Out

 - In case we want to delivery messages to multiple SQS queues
 - Publish to SNS Topic ⇒ Each SQS queue subscribes to that topic
 - Used for full decoupling and scaling receivers
 - Leverages SQS delayed or retrial processing capabilities
+- Make sure your SQS queue **access policy** allows for SNS to write

 # AWS Kinesis